steve1066d/devore.tubs/wifi.md

 This has been tested with a Sonoff Elite and a Shelly Plus Uni.
-The Shelly Plus Uni is the simpler installation, because it can be installed in the control panel box, and can tie into the existing control board for power.
+The Shelly Plus Uni is the simpler installation, because it can be installed in the control panel box and can tie into the existing control board for power.

 ![Adapter with Shelly Uni](assets/wifi.jpg)

-While a Sonoff or other device could also directly control a hot tub, this integration is better because the control panel continues to work, the safety features built into the board are not bypassed, and filter and ozone calls continue to work normally.
+While a Sonoff or another device could also directly control a hot tub, this integration is better because the control panel continues to work, the safety features built into the board are not bypassed, and filter and ozone calls continue to work normally.
 Also, the Sonoff Basic or Elite is only rated